Paul, Apostle of Christ – A Christian Movie Review.

 Another standout moment in the movie was their shared reaction to the martyrdom of a group of believers by the Romans.
 Their mixture of sadness, resignation at the evil in this world and joyous understanding was sweet to behold.

-I appreciated watching the patient love with which Faulkner’s Paul explains Jesus to the initially scoffing Roman.
-One moment that was particularly poignant was when Paul compares the life of a non-believer as scooping a handful of water out of the ocean and frantically holding on as the water leaks out.
-In contrast, Christians are focused on the ocean.
-Faulkner’s Paul and Caviezel’s Luke really shine during these conversations.
-They are theologically rich but simple enough for anyone to follow.
+Faulkner’s Paul and Caviezel’s Luke are theologically rich but simple enough for anyone to follow.
 In word and deed, the characters live out Jesus’ call to choose love even in the worst of circumstances.
 For a further discussion of the importance of Love in the Christian faith, you may like Christianity Without Love?

 Paul, Apostle of Christ is a wonderful movie.

-I thoroughly enjoyed Paul, Apostle of Christ and look forward to seeing it a second time upon its release.
-It brings the Book of Acts to life while staying true to the Word of God.
+I thoroughly enjoyed Paul, Apostle of Christ and look forward to seeing it a second time.
+It brings the Bible to life while staying true to it.
 I hope you enjoy it as well.

 God Bless You.